 - HST recommendations do not directly reflect treatment efficacy, which is frequently associated with substantial uncertainty.
-Annual treatment cost and budget impact are more likely to be the key drivers behind HST assessment decisions. - Patient and clinical expert opinion are extremely important during HST reviews, as well as patient and carer quality of life. - Clinical trial data, whilst important, is often not pivotal in HST decisions, due to small patient populations and the difficulties associated with conducting RCTs. - Reimbursement of HSTs by NICE almost always depends on the implementation of an MAA or a PAS. - HSTs are very expensive; HSTs assessed for this research may not have met the threshold of £100,000/ QALY, as applied to HST submissions since April 2017. - Orphan diseases can be expensive to treat, potentially posing a significant risk to healthcare budgets.
-Therefore a budget impact threshold is important in order to ensure that cost-effective treatments are reimbursed.
+Annual treatment cost and budget impact are more likely to be the key drivers behind HST assessment decisions prior to April 2017. - Patient and clinical expert opinion are extremely important, as well as patient and carer quality of life. - Clinical trial data, whilst important, is often not pivotal in HST decisions, due to small patient populations and the difficulties associated with conducting RCTs. - Reimbursement of HSTs by NICE frequently depends on - the implementation of an MAA or a PAS. - HSTs are very expensive; HSTs assessed prior to April 2017 may not have met the HSTP threshold of £100,000/ QALY.
+As a gene therapy, the one-off expense of strimvelis was offset by potentially large QALY gains, ensuring that the cost/ QALY was acceptable, despite the highest plausible ICER being >£100,000/ QALY. - Orphan diseases can be expensive to treat, potentially posing a significant risk to healthcare budgets.
+Therefore a budget impact threshold is important in ensuring that cost-effective treatments are reimbursed.